23rd May 2025

 Puffin

-Puffin had a great half-term enjoying learning linked to our theme, ‘Amazing Animals’.
+Puffin had a fantastic half-term enjoying learning linked to our theme, ‘Let’s Go’.

-As part of our wider curriculum, the pupils have been engaging in different activities which include learning about how different religions view animals.
-In our My World lessons, the pupils have been learning about animal habitats around the world, which links to our STEAM project, where the pupils have designed and created their own bug hotel!
+As part of our wider curriculum, the pupils have been engaging in different activities which include learning about religious pilgrimages.
+In our My World lessons, the pupils have been learning about how transport has changed from the past to the present, which links to our STEAM project, where the pupils have investigated how different transport moves.

 Thank you for your continued support and we hope you have a wonderful break.